markxhewson/markxhewson/README.md

 - **Advanced SQL**
 - **System Administration**

-## What am I up to?
+## What am I up to? 💻

+- Developing different systems to use on minecraft servers when hired by clients.
+- Creating discord bots to perform unique functions for clients.
-- Focusing on my classes this semester, which are based on front end development using **Java**, as well as analysing systems during development.
+- Focusing on my classes this semester, which are on front end development using **Java**, as well as systems analysis during development.
-- Working part-time at **Sports Direct** to keep me social and active and away from my screen 😂.
+- Working part-time at **Sports Direct** to keep me social and active and away from my screen 😂